Having concerns about a merchant charge to your debit card? See a charge you don't recognize, and you think it may be fraudulent?

 Scammers employ increasingly sophisticated tactics that make it difficult to reverse or cancel fraudulent transactions.
 Once you’ve sent money to a scammer, getting it back is often impossible.
 Even worse, if you knowingly participate in a scam, you could face serious legal consequences, including hefty fines and criminal charges.

 Digital Payment Apps: Money transfer apps allow you to send money without needing the recipient’s bank account details.
-These services work much like sending cash, meaning transactions are often untraceable and final.
+These services work much like sending cash, meaning transactions are often irreversible

 Scammers may also attempt to steal your login information, tricking you into revealing access codes so they can sign into your account without your knowledge.
 Never share your access code, whether it’s to verify an account, request a refund, or for any other reason.